-Improper handling may cause damage to equipment.
+Improper handling of devices can cause damage.

 For damaged devices, hazardous voltages can be present at the enclosure or at exposed components; if touched, this can result in death or severe injury.

 - Ensure compliance with the limit values specified in the technical data during transport, storage and operation. - Do not use any damaged devices.